2025 Solar Incentives Guide for Wilkinsburg, PA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are intended to make renewable energy usage more affordable through financial incentives to help people install solar panels on their homes.
 Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered federally, while others are provided by the Pennsylvania government or by your specific utility company, county or municipality.
-Categories of solar incentives include:
+Some incentives are offered federally, while others are provided by the Pennsylvania government or your specific utility company, county or municipality.
+Some solar incentives you might qualify for are:

-• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a predetermined (generally small) amount of electricity will qualify for SRECs or other similar performance-based incentives.
-SRECs and similar incentives are typically offered at the state level.
-SRECs can be sold to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity can qualify for SRECs or other performance-based incentives.
+SRECs and the like are typically given by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and this is usually considered part of your taxable income.

-• Net Metering: Net metering factors in once your solar panels are up and running.
-If you have in place a net metering agreement with your Wilkinsburg utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
-In some locations, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.
+• Net Metering: Net metering factors in after your solar system is up and running.
+If you've signed a net metering agreement with your Wilkinsburg utility company, the company will subtract the value of the excess energy produced by your solar system from your monthly utility bill.
+In some areas, this is a dollar-for-dollar credit, while in other areas you may make back a percentage of the value.

 Best Regional Coverage